aws-amplify/docs/docs/lib/predictions/fragments/ios/identify-text.md

+The following APIs will allow you to identify text (words, tables, pages from a book) from an image.

+For identifying text on iOS we use both AWS backend services as well as Apple's on-device Core ML [Vision Framework](https://developer.apple.com/documentation/vision) to provide you with the most accurate results.
+If your device is offline, we will return results only from Core ML.
+On the other hand, if you are able to connect to AWS Services, we will return a unioned result from both the service and Core ML.
+Switching between backend services and Core ML is done automatically without any additional configuration required.

 ## Set up the backend

 If you haven't already done so, run `amplify init` inside your project and then `amplify add auth` (we recommend selecting the *default configuration*).